-Investments in an ETF imply trades in individual stocks according to two effects, namely the level of the net asset position $I^{\ell}(t)$ (level or quantity effect) and the stocks's relative weight $\pi_i(t)$ (rebalancing, price, or composition effect).2 we can determine an ETF trader's investment in the individual stocks.
+Investments in an ETF imply trades in individual stocks according to two effects, namely the level of the net asset position $I^{\ell}(t)$ (level or quantity effect) and the stocks's relative weight $\pi_i(t)$ (rebalancing, price, or composition effect).1

-To better understand how trading in ETFs implies specific tradings in the index's underyling stocks, we focus on the level and the rebalancing effect of ETF investments for the underlying individual stocks as given in Equation (1).
-Given the previous net asset position, its period's investment in the index, and the index' rebalancing dynamics,
+To better understand how trading in ETFs implies specific tradings in the index's underlying stocks, we focus on the level and the rebalancing effect of ETF investments for the underlying individual stocks as given in Equation (1).
+Given the previous net asset position, its current investment in the index, and the index's rebalancing dynamics, we can determine an ETF trader's investment in the individual stocks.